Search within this site

 Zihuatanejo (see wah tah NAY ho) is located in the Municipio of Zihuatanejo de Azueta in the state of Guerrero on the Pacific Coast of Mexico about 240km (approx. 144 miles) northwest of Acapulco.
 The modern tourist resort of Ixtapa (eeks TAH pah) is only 5km away.
 This part of the coast of Mexico from the Río Balsas to Acapulco is known as the Costa Grande.

 Zihuatanejo is the seat of government for the Municipio and the principal community in the region.
 Ixtapa is a government-planned tourist resort that was begun in the early 1970's and constructed on what was once a coconut plantation and mangrove estuary.
-The approximate population of Zihuatanejo de Azueta is 130,800 inhabitants. [source: INEGI]
+The population of Zihuatanejo de Azueta at the time of the 2020 census was 126,001 inhabitants. [source: INEGI]

 Zihuatanejo has the old-fashioned charm of traditional Mexican culture.
 It is a town that sprang up from a handful of families who were mostly fishermen.
 Fishing continues to be a way of life for a large number of families, and the increasing popularity of the area as a sportfishing destination has given new impetus to their livelihood.